UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

-# CS346 Semester Project Template
+# FocusFlow Study Timer App

-A teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.
+FocusFlow is our CS346 semester project for building a study timer web application with Node.js, Express, EJS, and PostgreSQL.

 ## Features